|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

-1. You will demonstrate a specialist knowledge of the eighteenth- and nineteeenth-century background to the comparison of literatures in the various Celtic languages.
+Demonstrate a specialist knowledge of the eighteenth- and nineteeenth-century background to the comparison of literatures in the various Celtic languages.

-2. You will engage in advanced critical evaluation of themes which appear in more than one of the Celtic literatures.
+Engage in advanced critical evaluation of themes which appear in more than one of the Celtic literatures.

-3. You will demonstrate a specialist knowledge of various similarities between these literatures and engage in advanced critical evaluation of various explanations for their occurrence.
+Demonstrate a specialist knowledge of various similarities between these literatures and engage in advanced critical evaluation of various explanations for their occurrence.

 Comparative study of medieval and early modern literature in the Celtic languages and consideration of the traditional intellectual framework for this study (i.e. the existence of a peculiarly Celtic type of literature) and of problems with this, particularly taking into account the origins of this framework in the Romantic period.
 Students will read a range of texts in translation and consider the similarities and differences between the literatures of the different languages, and the possible reasons for these (common inheritance, mutual influence, external influences, coincidence and so on).